withastro/docs/src/pages/en/tutorial/4-markdown/index.md

     It wasn't always smooth sailing, but I'm enjoying building with Astro.
 And, the [Discord community](https://astro.build/chat) is really friendly and helpful!
     ```

-3. Check your browser preview and make sure:
+3. Check your browser preview and make sure that:

     - All your links for Post 1, Post 2 and Post 3 lead to a working page on your site.
 (If you find a mistake, check your links on `blog.astro` or your Markdown file names!)